revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

 The setup stack creates necessary IAM roles used by Cloudformation, CodeBuild Project and roles, S3 buckets used by Codepipeline during pipeline transitions

-Run the below command to create a setup stack at the project root level
+Run the below command to create a setup stack name `workshop-setup` at the project root level
 ```bash
 $ aws cloudformation create-stack --stack-name workshop-setup --template-body file://setup/setup.yaml --capabilities CAPABILITY_IAM
 ```